Frequently Asked Questions

 Only matriculated residential students are eligible to apply for on-campus housing.
 To find the housing application and answers to other frequently asked Housing questions, please visit the Housing page.

-statistics for the previous three years concerning reported crimes that occurred on-campus or property owned or controlled by Gordon-Conwell Theological Seminary; and on public property within, or immediately adjacent to and accessible from, the campus.
-The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
+Gordon-Conwell Theological Seminary’s Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus or property owned or controlled by Gordon-Conwell Theological Seminary; and on public property within, or immediately adjacent to and accessible from, the campus.
+The report also includes institutional policies concerning campus security, such as policies concerning sexual assault.
 You can obtain a paper copy of this report by contacting the Department of Public Safety, Campus Safety or by accessing an electronic copy on the Campus Safety webpage.

 What is the difference between a Master of Arts (MA) degree and the Master of Divinity (M.Div.)?